tethyss/point-cloud-mrophing/README.md

 with GSLIB `sgsim`, then map them back to the original variable space using local thin-plate splines in logit space.

-> The `2022-Morphing-master/` directory is retained locally as the original
-> authors' reference implementation.
-Production code lives in
-> `src/point_cloud_morphing/`; `morphing.py` is a compatibility entry point.

 ## Features

 - Supports the original **200 × 200, six-variable** benchmark conditioning data.